 And I import coffee---that was one of the perks of my position—I managed to wrangle a little import license.
-And I’m looking into buying a little land in the hills---like I said, new project.
+And I'm looking into buying a little land in the hills---like I said, new project.
 I'm going to try my hand at a little coffee growing.
 The Generals were quite taken with the idea that I wanted to stay back.
+Touched ---really.
 They wanted to gift me a piece of property—for my services rendered here.
 A plot in Chuk Shezad—prime land around here is all called Chuk-this and Chuk-that in this lovely little vipers' nest called Islamabad.
 Yeah, chuck the poor powerless bastards out of their ancestral villages to make way for villas is more like it!
 At least two dozen villages leveled, bulldozed to make way for these orderly pretty neighborhoods of gentility---and the Generals so called farm houses and ranch houses.
 But I resisted giving in to their generosity.
 Then the hills knocked some sense into me.
 I wanted to stay.
 So I insisted on paying for my plot.
 I asked them to set a price tag and they did.

 The offer of land by the Generals at a throw away price was too good to pass up?

-At market rate, Eileen.
+At market rate, Eileen, top dollar, market dictates.

 Well good for them.
-They’ll find nothing.
+Eye See I You.
+How droll!
+They'll find nothing.
 All the papers are in order.
 Fair and square.
 They sold, I bought.
 Market economy, baby.
-These hills yes these hills are a sight of heaven itself aren’t they with that incredible clear sky?
+These hills yes these hills are a sight of heaven itself aren't they with that incredible clear sky?
 Personally give me the view of the hills any day to a view of the sea.
 Others, including the Generals themselves of course choose to retire on the Mediterranean—Marbella —But not me!
-I’ll take Margalla any day.
+I'll take Margalla any day.
 And I have.
 So I said yes—give me a couple of acres—of destroyed ancestral homes, a hamlet and village.
-Ah come off it, don’t look at me that way--- what’s the good of such strict standards, such high morals, Eileen?
+Ah come off it, don't look at me that way--- what's the good of such strict standards, such high morals, Eileen?
 All you are left with is a list of regrets.